jpack1337/Popular-Movies/README.md

 # Popular-Movies
 Struggling to find something to watch?
 Popular Movies is your answer!
-By utilizing The Movie DB API(Grab your API Key code below) and modern android practices like  Async data loading, Content Providers, RecyclerViews and Material Design.
+By utilizing The Movie DB API and modern android practices like Async data loading, Content Providers, RecyclerViews, Localization and Material Design, Popular Movies is a production ready app.
 This the app makes use of the following endpoints:
 - <b>top_rated</b>
 - <b>now_playing</b>
 - <b>popular</b>